 One of the most important lessons in social responsibility that we can teach children is to give thanks to those who serve and protect us.
 Thanking soldiers and first responders for what they do is an authentic experience for students, and one that makes a real difference to those who serve.

-Operation Gratitude is a wonderful organization that sends care packages and letters to soldiers and first responders.
+Operation Gratitude is a wonderful organization that sends care packages with scarves and letters to soldiers and first responders.
 They have very clear instructions and guidelines for teachers to use with students regarding making cards and writing letters.